 The key to every salesperson’s success is knowing their profitability.
-The same goes for Amazon FBA merchants.
+The same goes for FBA merchants.

 Your journey on the platform begins with product research.
 Thus, your calculations evaluate the potential of this or that product even before it is on sale.
 In doing so, the website users take into account FBA costs, investment costs, etc.

 What can facilitate this laborious (at first glance) process?
-Fulfillment by Amazon revenue calculator benefits all FBA sellers.
-But first, get some information to brush up on the FBA Amazon.Β
+The Fulfillment by Amazon revenue calculator benefits all sellers.
+But first, get some information to brush up on the FBA.

-After that, we will focus on the Amazon profit calculator.
+After that, we will focus on the AMZ profit calculator.

 What is the FBA fee?

-FBA fees are specific commissions that Amazon charges for services.
+FBA fees are specific commissions that the marketplace charges for services.
 It may vary, but as a rule, the amount is 15% of the value of the goods.
 Sellers also pay the platform $3 to process and ship the product.

 While Amazon fees are unavoidable, their amount is negligible compared to the range of benefits a merchant receives.

 FBA is an excellent service of opportunities for sellers.
 Using it, merchants take their businesses up.
-Moreover, FBA Amazon deals with the storage of goods and delivers them safely to customers.
+Moreover, FBA deals with storing goods and safely delivering them to customers.

 As a result, sellers have time for more critical tasks than shipping.
 Here’s what FBA gives the sellers:

-• Customer service and shipping are the responsibility of Amazon.
+• Customer service and shipping are the responsibility of AMZ.

 • The conversion rate is higher.